mrccdrc27/laravel/README.md

 ## Artisan Serve/Hosting Problems
 ### Check firewall settings on your computer, ensure the port is open and accessible
 1. Open *Windows Defender -> Firewall -> Advanced Settings -> Inbound Rules
-2. Modify existing rule for port or
-    Add rule for port
-2.1 For adding rules:
+2. Modify existing rule for port or...
+Add new rule for port 2.1 For adding rules:

       2.2 Set rule type to Port

       2.3 Set as TCP and specify port number

      2.4 Allow connection & set to apply to all profiles

-3. Check if your device's connection is set to Private/Public by going to *Settings->'name of connection'->Network Profile (Private/Public)
+4. Check if your device's connection is set to Private/Public by going to *Settings->'name of connection'->Network Profile (Private/Public)
     _(Network profiles can have certain restrictions)_

 ## Database Connection Problems